swodesh-2001/TransmissionLineMonitoring/README.md

 Cmd code : .\VirtualEnvName\scripts\activate

 Now once the virtual Environment is set up , go inside the yolov5 path , cmd code : cd PATH_TO_YOLOV5, example cd C:\desktop\YOLOv5

+Then we have to install the neccessary modules which can be done by requirements.txt given in YOLOv5

+CODE : pip install -r requirements.txt

+#TRAINING IN YOLO V5

+inside yolov5 create data.yaml  , remember the extension should be YAML Now to train ,